Chreggii/syntax-highlighter/Docs/API Specs/Machine Learning API.md

 ##### 200 OK

 Returns the data from the machine learning highlighter, in the following format: `[...hCodeValues]`.
+It also contains the lexting data from the formal syntax highlighter that includes `startIndex` and `endIndex`.
 If the ML model is working properly the first three items of every list item should be the same as the provided lexing data.

 **Example response:**